rtCamp/transcoder/readme.txt

 1. Transcoder Settings

 == Changelog ==
+= 1.0.6 [Sep 12, 2016] =
+* Fix usage bar style issue
+* Display notice message when user trie to activate the transcoding service on local host
+* Add filters for transcoded media URLs
+* Transcoded thumbnails for videos uploaded from rtMedia plugin will get stored in respective members upload folder

 = 1.0.5 [Sep 01, 2016] =
 * Fix backward compatibility for PHP v5.3
 * Delete transcoded files when attachment is deleted